jhsware/component-registry/README.md

 When you open the inspector in a browser, just set the breakpoint in your code and resume the execution (play button)

+## TODO ##
+- DONE: Create Node project
+- TODO: Write document explaining how this works and then implement in code, if it can't be explained, it can't be understood...
+- STARTED: Add tests with mocha
+- STARTED: Implement Interface
+    - I want it to handle inheritance so I can override interfaces but perhaps this is on the adapter
+    - Need to implement inheritance in registry lookup, perhaps use chaining?
+- TODO: Should I do this with ES6 classes?